This Adai is made with Ragi flour, onion, Red chillies, Jeera and Ground Nut powder. You can also try this Ragi sweet Adai.

 Directions

-- Put the ragi flour in a large bowl and mix in salt, chopped onion, red chillies broken into small pieces, jeera, and coarsely powdered ground nuts.
+• Put the ragi flour in a large bowl or plate and mix in salt, cumin (just crush it by hand and add), chopped onion, coconut gratings, chopped curry leaves, asafoetida powder and coarsely powdered ground nuts.

-- In a frying pan, heat one teaspoon of oil and add mustard.
-When it pops, add urad dhal and fry until golden brown.
+• In a tadka ladle, heat one teaspoon of oil and add mustard.
+When it pops up, add urad dhal and fry until golden brown.
+Add this seasoning to the flour mixture.
+Mix well.

-- Add asafoetida and curry leaves to the flour mixture.
-Sprinkle warm water a little at a time and make a soft dough (thicker than adai batter and softer than chapatti dough).
+• Pour hot water a little at a time, mix it with a spoon and make a soft dough (thicker than adai batter and softer than chapati dough).

-- Heat a skillet and grease with oil.
-Take an orange size portion of dough and place it on the skillet.
+• Heat a skillet and grease with oil.
+Place the adai on the skillet.